telmatiemi/getting_and_cleaning_data_course_project/README.md

 8) The step 7 results were loaded to Week4_Assignment.txt file.

 CodeBook.md:
 CodeBook.md contains detailed information on the variables calculated in the data set (Week4_Assignment.txt file) uploaded.

+Week4_Assignment.txt:
+It is the output file resulted from run_analysis.R execution.